-Also known as a Per Event Contract, a Per Inch contract allows for a clearly defined price based on different snow accumulation levels, for example 1"– 3", 3"–5", etc. It's great if you want to pay for services as needed but would like some certainty on what the cost will be based on the extent of the snowfall.
+Also known as a Per Event Contract, a Per Inch contract allows for a clearly defined price based on different snow accumulation levels, such as 1-to-3 inches or 3-to-5 inches.
+It's great if you want to pay for services as needed, but would like some certainty on what the cost will be based on the extent of the snowfall.
 It also eliminates the task of verifying work done as opposed to a Time and Materials Contract.

 Like Time and Materials, this type of contract can make budgeting difficult.
 Also, because of the inherent uncertainty involved around storm duration and timing, there are many snow and ice removal providers who prefer not to offer this type of contract.

 Again, signing on with a qualified, communicative provider is critical.
 Prior to signing, discussion needs to take place between you and the provider to determine which services should be incorporated into each incremental price based on the use of the property.

 Also keep in mind that ice melt products are often charged per application, so if your property has zero tolerance for ice or snow on walkways or parking areas, this type of contract may not offer enough of a guarantee for your purposes.

 Also known as a Per Occurrence Contract, a Per Push Contract is a good option if you want to be in control of when services will be performed and how much each service visit will cost.